 If you can't beat 'em, join 'em

 Speaking of the visitors, the tiny town surrounding the abbey is one of the most overrun-with-tourists places I've seen in all my travels!
 This can be frustrating at times, but it's just part of the experience of visiting a place that's so famous and fascinating.
 Take your time and go with the crowd rather than try to fight the tide, and you'll soon slip into a comfortable, leisurely rhythm and forget how jam-packed the place is.
 You may find, as I did, that the overwhelming commercial-ness of the main streets of the town is a little bit depressing, but fortunately this fades away as you escape up into the ramparts or toward the far side of the island.
 The capitalistic assault you sustain as you enter the town is temporary, I promise!
 Divert your eyes from the tacky souvenir shops and take a moment to enjoy the ancient paving stones, the crumbling walls, and spindly iron gates.
-And don't miss the pair of enormous iron cannons near the front gates, which were abandoned by the English army in 1434!
+And don't miss the pair of enormous iron cannons near the front gates, which (I read on a sign nearby) were abandoned by the English army in 1434!

 The town and its surrounding ramparts are full of irresistible angles and textures, with steep stairways, tiny twisting alleyways, wooden-shingled roofs, ornate windows, a quaint cemetery, and the occasional arrow slit.
 I couldn't help but take a ton of photos throughout my visit.
 This is one of my few trips that's made me wish I had a better camera and actually knew how to take decent pictures.
 But you almost can't not take great pictures here.